7. Dromana Estate

 11. Polperro Winery

 Treat yourself to something just a little bit fancy with a visit to Polperro Winery.
 Here, a focus on sustainable, organic and biodynamic practises underpins everything from vineyard management and winemaking methods to the restaurant menu.
-Eexecutive chef Michael Demagistris (whose impressive resume includes cooking in globally acclaimed kitchens, including now-closed Jacques in Melbourne and Noma in Copenhagen), shows off his culinary prowess with a constantly evolving menu of seasonally inspired plates using ingredients harvested from the on-site kitchen garden.
-Sit under twinkling fairy lights on the sun-drenched deck and wrap your tastebuds around hand-made spanner crab ravioli washed down with a glass of crisp chardonnay.
-And, if you really want to get into the flow, book in for a class at boutique on-site studio HotHut Yoga.
+Sit under twinkling fairy lights on the sun-drenched deck and wrap your tastebuds around an ever-changing seasonal menu washed down with a glass of crisp chardonnay.
 Open Wednesday to Sunday.
 Bookings recommended.